JeppeKlitgaard/02689-Advanced-Numerical-Methods/assignment_1/report/main.typ

 $
 for $n>=0$, and $a^((alpha,beta))_(-1,0)=0$.

 To calculate the Jacobi polynomials, we have to calculate the recursion with the correct $a$-values.
-The code is implemented in such a way that the polynomials are calculated "from the bottom up", to prevent the costs of recursion.
-To check our implementation, we plot the first six Lagrange and Chebyshev polynomials, see
+The code, `jacobi_p`, is implemented in such a way that the polynomials are calculated "from the bottom up", to prevent the costs of recursion.
+To check our implementation, we plot the first six Lagrange and Chebyshev polynomials, see @fig:jacobi_polynomials.

-// @fig:jacobi_polynomials.
 For the Chebyshev polynomials, we note that they are scaled Jacobi polynomials,

 $
 T_n^((-1/2, -1/2)) (x)=(Gamma(n+1)Gamma(1/2))/Gamma(n+1/2) P_n^((-1/2, -1/2)) (x).